LouisOuellet/blacklist/README.md

 I saw a similar shell script at https://github.com/adionditsak/blacklist-check-unix-linux-utility and wanted to add reporting to it.
 I ended up rewriting the script entirely to my flavor.
 So I could also use the same settings and lists in a PHP version of the shell.
 This way I was able to provide support for any type of devices for a quick check by using a web server.

 Why should I use something like this?
 If you have a web server or just a mail server, you may want to monitor if the public IP of the server ever gets blocked on a public listing.
 Since a lot of mail servers uses those public listing.
 It is quite usefull to monitor if your server ever gets blocked.
-This facilitates invesgations related to undeliverable emails.
+This facilitates investigations related to undeliverable emails.

 ## Changelog
+ * [2020-07-20] => Renamed debug mode to reporting mode.
+Kept the same switch (-v)
  * [2020-07-20] => Updated README.MD File
  * [2020-07-20] => Fix an issue with a unary operator in shell when executing without the debug switch.